borealbirds/ring-of-fire/docs/species/FISP/index.md

 subtitle: Spizella pusilla
 ---

-The population size of Field Sparrow (Bruant des champs) in the Ring of Fire region was 0.001 (0, 0.006) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Field Sparrow (<div>Bruant des champs</div>) in the Ring of Fire region was 0.001 (0, 0.006) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps